 This diagnostic approach followed the same discipline used when analysing contribution margins in cloud kitchens, focusing on repeatability over guesswork.

 The audit showed that over seventy percent of issues were caused by inconsistent processes, not lack of effort or intent.
+In other words, the kitchen did not have a people problem.
+It had a system problem.

-Intervention: Replacing Guesswork With CKaaS Systems
+Choosing CKaaS Over Trial and Error Case Study: Replacing Guesswork With CKaaS Systems

 Visual SOPs replaced verbal instructions, reinforcing clarity similar to methods discussed in How SOPs Improve Cloud Kitchen Profitability.